-% score achieved in year group summative assessment.
+is follows. % score achieved in year group summative assessment.
 Teacher Progress Statement based on performance in the most recent subject-based summative assessment.
 English, Emerging - Still embedding foundational knowledge, skills and understanding; your child is Humanities, currently working towards a grade 4 at GCSE in this subject.
-Computer Developing - Displaying transitional skills and understanding; your child is showing current Science, MFL, potential in some areas, but not yet all, to achieve a grade 4 at GCSE in this subject.
+Computer Developing - Displaying transitional skills and understanding; your child is showing cu Science, MFL, potential in some areas, but not yet all, to achieve a grade 4 at GCSE in this subject.
 Maths and Securing - Displaying expected skills and understanding; your child is currently showing Science potential to achieve a grade 5-6 at GCSE in this subject.
 Mastering - Displaying advanced knowledge, skills and understanding; your child is currently showing potential to achieve a grade 7-9 at GCSE in this subject.
-Art, Drama, Teacher Progress Statement in recognition of performance across a combination of skill Design areas and progress in understanding and knowledge against PLCs: Technology, Red - Still developing across each of the skill areas.
-Food & Amber - Strong performance in some skill areas but can improve in others.
+Art, Drama, Design Technology, Technology, Red - Still developing across each of the skill areas.
+Food & Food & Amber - Strong performance in some skill areas but can improve in others.
 Nutrition, Green - Strong performance across all key skill areas.
 Music and PE Gold - Outstanding performance across all skill areas.
 The student's current chronological reading age.
 Parents are made aware that for their child Reading Age to make age-related progress, their child's reading age should be in line with their chronological age.
 If the child's reading age falls below their chronological age, parents are informed that they may be placed in an additional support session.
 Known as a 'Minimum Expected Grade', through careful analysis of our students' prior and current attainment, we use FFT (Fischer Family Trust) to set aspirational, personalised target MEG grades for each subject.
 These target grades aim for accelerated progress for all our students and are the school's minimum expectation that pupils should be aiming to meet at the end of the key stage, to ensure they stay on track to reach their full potential.
 Attitude for The attitudinal data provides parents with a picture of their child's attitude to learning and is Learning an essential contributing factor to students achieving their full potential.